Why Am I Not Losing Weight?

 Try to be as active as possible in addition to exercising: take regular breaks from work, go for walks whenever possible, stretch, wear a a FitBit or Apple watch to see how many extra steps you can get in, and so on.

 You’re Not Giving Your Body a Challenge or Changing Up Your Work Out Routine

 Try to change things up.
 Interval training workouts can help you burn more calories in a shorter amount of time.
 Short bursts of intense activity burn more calories—and up to 36 percent more fat.
-Walking around the neighborhood for an hour burns off about 150 calories.
+(12) Walking around the neighborhood or house for an hour burns off about 150 calories.
 Pick up the pace for one minute out of every five minutes to burn over one-third more calories.

 You’re not working hard enough